yugr/rust-slides/materials/materials.md

   * Assignee: yugr
   * Status: DONE (5m)
   * Main idea: just solved some LLVM bugs, no generalizations
   * More materials: N/A
-- Why does the Rust compiler not optimize code assuming that two mutable references cannot alias? https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference
-  * Assignee: yugr
-  * Status: DONE (5m)
-  * Problem: Rust code is less efficient than equivalent C++ code with `restrict`'s
-  * Root cause: Rust aliasing optimizations were [disabled by default](https://github.com/rust-lang/rust/issues/54878) back then (and enabled now)
-  * More materials: N/A
 - Why isn't the for loop optimized better (in this one example)? https://www.reddit.com/r/rust/comments/15tvuio/why_isnt_the_for_loop_optimized_better_in_this/
   * Assignee: yugr